cnizzardini/cakephp-swagger-bake/README.md

   - Hidden attributes will not be visible
   - Primary Keys will be set to read only by default.
   - DateTime fields named `created` and `modified` are automatically set to read only per Cake convention.
+- Table Validators:
+  - Fields set to not allow empty will be marked as required in Swagger.
 - SwaggerBake has been developed for application/json and has not been tested with application/xml.

 ## Supported Versions